 For compatibility with previous releases, ENCRYPTION=NORMAL is accepted as an equivalent to ENCRYPTION=MEDIUM.
-For more information about cipher suites, see the CICS RACF Security Guide.
+For more information about cipher suites, see Cipher suites in the RACF Security Guide.

 CICS can use only the cipher suites which are supported by the underlying z/OS operating system.